— Color palette guide · Updated May 2026

 3 neutrals + 1–2 accents

 The mathematical foundation of any working palette.
 Three base neutrals (e.g., navy, white, charcoal) ensure every piece pairs naturally with every other piece.
-One or two accent colours (e.g., oxblood, olive) add visual interest without breaking the multiplication math.
+One or two accent colors (e.g., oxblood, olive) add visual interest without breaking the multiplication math.
 More than 2 accents starts creating combinations that don't work.

 2